frederick-vs-ja/Quuxplusone-blog/_posts/2023-06-17-cpplang-meme-dump.md

     template<class U> int g(U u) requires Fungible<U>;

 Is `g(42)` a valid function call?
 We don't know unless we know the value of `Fungible<int>`, which requires seeing the definition of `Fungible`.
-Forwarding-declaring `concept Fungible` is useless.
+Forward-declaring `concept Fungible` is useless.
 Therefore it's not allowed.

 ----